magicLian/jobrunner/README.md

 # ![](https://raw.githubusercontent.com/magicLian/jobrunner/master/views/runclock.jpg) JobRunner

-This Repo is forked from ```github.com/magicLian/jobrunner```
+##### This Repo is forked from ```github.com/bamzi/jobrunner```

+※This is an enhanced version※

 JobRunner is framework for performing work asynchronously, outside of the request flow.
 It comes with cron to schedule and queue job functions for processing at specified time.

-It includes a live monitoring of current schedule and state of active jobs that can be outputed as JSON or Html template.
+It includes a live monitoring of current schedule and state of active jobs that can be outputed as JSON and it support get job execution history by go channel.

 ## Install